Top-10 DevOps Configuration Management Tools

 What are configuration management tools in DevOps?

-In terms of DevOps, configuration management tools come into play to tackle quite a relevant issue – manual handling of hardware and system resources and administration while building or maintaining web apps.
+In terms of DevOps, configuration management tools come into play to tackle quite a relevant issue – manual handling of hardware and system resources and administration while building or maintaining web apps

 As DevOps is called for, primarily, automation of system administration tasks, proper SCM tools help achieve that most efficiently, making software development teams independent from dedicated system administration teams.
 They can get all the required data and resources to continue work without waiting for someone else’s task completion.